WoofyLJ/CISC101-Group71-TravelPlanner/modules/modules_3_feasibility_guardrails.md

+Apply these **if/else** checks to make sure plans are realistic and adapt to edge cases:

 1. **Closed Venue**

    - If a museum or park is closed on that day → suggest a similar indoor option nearby.